pdfplum/pdfplum/README.md

 ### What happens?

 The template bundle will be uncompressed, served and loaded by a Chromium instance like a normal webpage.
 Handlebars will run on all `.html`, `.txt` and `.md` files to replace their template placeholders with data provided in get parameter `data`.
 After all network resources are completely loaded a pdf file is generated from the rendered webpage.

-If a bucket name is provided in `${param:TEMPLATE_STORAGE_BUCKET}` is set, generated pdf will be saved in that bucket.
+If a bucket name is set in `${param:OUTPUT_STORAGE_BUCKET}`, generated pdf will be saved in that bucket.
 Also if `${param:RETURN_PDF_IN_RESPONSE}` is set, the pdf will be returned in the response of the endpoint.

 ### Get parameters